Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 Calling for Emergency Assistance

-If you feel ill or suffer an injury as you walk from St Jean to Roncesvalles and you are unable to continue, you should :
+If you feel ill or suffer an injury while walking from St. Jean to Roncesvalles and cannot continue, follow these steps:

-• If you or another person is immobile then keep warm and dry
+• If you or another person cannot move, keep warm and dry while waiting for help.

-• Do not move an injured person unless for safety or if you are told to
+• Do not move an injured person unless their safety is at risk or you are instructed to do so.

 Where to Stay in Roncesvalles

-Just as I recommend that you book your accommodation in St Jean and in the mountains in advance, I also recommend that you reserve your bed (and your dinner) at Roncesvalles.
+Just as I recommend booking your accommodation in St. Jean or in the mountains in advance, I also suggest reserving your bed (and your dinner) in Roncesvalles ahead of time.

-There are limited beds in these first few stages and for peace of mind I like to know that no matter how slow I want to go, my bed will be waiting for me at the end of the day.
-I strongly recommend you do the same.
-This route is stunning so why rush?
+Beds are limited in these early stages, and I like to know that no matter how slow I walk, my bed is waiting for me at the end of the day.
+I strongly recommend that you do the same.
+This route is stunning—so why rush?
+I cannot tell you how freeing it is to know this is sorted.

 Spoiler Alert : A Video of the Napoleon Route